 '

 'Ultimate we think this could drop to $100,000.''Obviously it will be a challenge to fund this,' Musk admitted.
-'It will be a public/private partnership, that's how the United States was funded,' he said.
+'It will be a public/private partnership, that's how the United States was funded,' he said.'As we show this is possible, I think the support will snowball over time, and the main reason I'm accumulating assets is to fund this.'

 He also claimed the two planets were similar.